 Our Methodology

-Our Fact-Checking Process
+Our Evidence-Based Process

 For every product claim, we verify against: